Lisa Curry AO OAM MBE - Swimming

 Curry also competed in three Olympic Games, 1980 Moscow, 1984 Los Angeles, and 1992 Barcelona.
 On her retirement from swimming after the Barcelona Olympics, Curry Kenny took up other sporting pursuits, competing in surf boat rowing competitions and championship outrigger canoe events.
 Her team won the Queensland Surf Life Saving Championship in 1996, and the World Championship Outrigger Canoe event in 1997.

-Curry Kenny was made a Member of the Order of British Empire (MBE) in 1982 and was awarded the Medal of the Order of Australia (OAM) in 1994 in recognition of her swimming achievements.
-Married to Olympic medallist and Ironman legend, Grant Kenny, Curry Kenny was appointed Chair of the National Australia Day Council by Prime Minister John Howard in 2000.
+Curry was made a Member of the Order of British Empire (MBE) in 1982 and was awarded the Medal of the Order of Australia (OAM) in 1994 in recognition of her swimming achievements.
+Curry was appointed Chair of the National Australia Day Council by Prime Minister John Howard in 2000.